Department of Health and Social Care

 • appropriate levels of communication – written, oral and visual

-As Bishop Grosseteste University students, learners on the Foundation Year programme will be eligible to engage with all workshops, sessions and extra-curricular activities as provided by BG Futures and Careers.
+As Bishop Grosseteste University students, learners on the Foundation Year programme, will be eligible to engage with all workshops, sessions and extra-curricular activities as provided by BG

 It is acknowledged that health and social care provision is stretched beyond any previous estimates, with commentators emphasising that the UK National Health Service (NHS) is no longer “fit for the purpose for which it was designed” (Baggott, 2011, p10).
 For instance, the management and care of an ageing population with complex health and social care needs, changes in expectations and technologies, and challenges to resources from workforce shortages and funding, all contribute to services which are overstretched.